-For all intents and purposes, however, ruderalis weed is not really used for medicinal or recreational purposes.
-With that in mind, we can more accurately say that all weed falls into one of three varieties: indica, sativa, or hybrid.
+However, cannabis consumers do not really use ruderalis strains for medicinal or recreational reasons.
+With that in mind, we can more accurately say that all cannabis falls into one of three varieties: indica, sativa, or hybrid.

-No matter how vehemently your “expert” best friend might argue that all weed is identical, there are indeed obvious differences between these three varieties in terms of the effects that they have on the human body and mind.
+Despite how vehemently some might argue that all cannabis is identical, there are obvious differences between these three varieties in terms of their effects on the human body and mind.

-In this article, we focus on indica cannabis – an inherently intriguing landrace “species” that is believed to be geographically native to cold mountainous regions in central Asia.
+This article focuses on indica cannabis – an inherently intriguing landrace species native to cold mountainous regions in central Asia.
 More specifically, we highlight some of the most popular medical uses for indica weed, suggesting a few of the most iconic breeds that may work well for a specific range of conditions.

 Indica Weed for Medical Use: What Do We Know?

-As we mentioned, indica marijuana is believed to have first evolved in the harsh mountainous climates of central Asia.
-This includes regions like the iconic Hindu Kush mountain range, which lies on the border of Pakistan and Afghanistan.
+As we mentioned, many believe that indica marijuana first evolved in the harsh mountainous climates of central Asia, such as the iconic Hindu Kush mountain range, which lies on the border of Pakistan and Afghanistan.

-It is no secret that heirloom (i.e. genetically pure) indica marijuana strains of the Hindu Kush Himalayan Region possess a straightforward set of chemical and medicinal properties.
-As is the case with most any indica variety, these plants grow low and bushy – their pungent colas usually hidden beneath a mass of stumpy, deep green water and sugar leaves.
+It is no secret that heirloom (i.e., genetically pure) indica marijuana strains of the Hindu Kush Himalayan Region possess a straightforward set of chemical and medicinal properties.
+As is the case with almost any indica variety, these plants grow low and bushy – their pungent colas usually hidden beneath a mass of stumpy, deep green water and sugar leaves.

 When taken in large doses, CBD tends to have pretty strong sedative effects that can bring on a quick and heavy bout of onset drowsiness.
-In other words, it makes you want to fall asleep.
-By and large, this is likely why indica weed is known to be the best strain for inducing sleep, and also for relieving things like anxiety and stress.
+By and large, this is likely why indica weed is known to be the best variety for inducing sleep and relieving anxiety and stress.

 Of course, it would be naive to suggest that the medical benefits of indica marijuana are solely due to the consistently higher percentages of CBD.
-It is certainly no secret, in fact, that some indica strains have an absurdly high THC content.
+In fact, some indica strains have a very high THC content.

-This is where the role of “secondary” cannabis compounds come into play.
-While we know very little of what each specific compound in marijuana does, we do know that the effects of the whole plant are amplified on the human body as compared to the effects of a single extracted compound.
+This is where secondary cannabis compounds come into play.
+While we know very little of what each specific compound in marijuana does, we know that the effects of the whole plant are amplified on the human body compared to the effects of a single extracted compound.

 Medical Indica Benefits and the Complexity of Marijuana Plant Chemistry

-To put it simply, when we consume marijuana there are far more things acting on our bodies and minds than simply the THC and CBD molecules.
-In fact, THC and CBD are just two of over 100 identified cannabinoid compounds (called phytocannabinoids) that exist in marijuana.
+When we consume marijuana, there are far more things acting on our bodies and minds than simply the THC and CBD molecules.
+THC and CBD are just two of over 100 identified cannabinoid compounds (called phytocannabinoids) in marijuana.

-Furthermore, other active compounds like terpenes, flavonoids, and omega acids also play a role in not only the medical benefits of indica strains, but of sativa and hybrid strains as well.
-In other words, it is the specific “full-spectrum chemical blend” of pure indica strains that give them the renowned benefits of sleep, sedation, and body numbing that they’re known for.
+Furthermore, other active compounds like terpenes, flavonoids, and omega acids also play a role in the medical benefits of indica strains and sativa and hybrid strains.
+In other words, it is the specific full-spectrum chemical blend of pure indica strains that gives them the renowned benefits of sleep, sedation, and body numbing that they’re known for.

-But what exactly is this “indica chemical blend?”
-That is a question that we’re going to have to wait to find out, as (to our knowledge) there is no database in existence that has quantifiably identified the phytocannabinoid, terpene, flavonoid, and omega-acid profile of pure indica marijuana.
+But what exactly is this indica chemical blend?
+That is a question that we’re going to have to wait to find out.
+To our knowledge, there is no database that has quantifiably identified the phytocannabinoid, terpene, flavonoid, and omega-acid profiles of pure indica marijuana.

-That said, we do know that the specific indica profile – whatever it may be – is responsible for producing a relatively consistent range of benefits that we can anticipate and put to use in an effort to maximize medicinal therapy.
+That said, we do know that the specific indica profile – whatever it may be – is responsible for producing a relatively consistent range of benefits that we can anticipate and put to use to maximize medicinal therapy.

-The Top-5 Medical Uses for Indica Marijuana Strains
+The Top Medical Uses for Indica Marijuana Strains

 Medical Indica Effects #1 | Promotes Sleep

-It has long been common knowledge that one of the best (if not the best) medical use for indica strains is to promote sleep.
-Not long ago in fact, a report was published in the Swiss academic journal Medicines.
-It claimed that cannabis flower was correlated with “significant improvements in perceived insomnia,” and that flower from sativa strains was “…associated with more negative side effects than flower from [indica] plant subtypes.”
+It has long been common knowledge that one of the best medical uses for indica strains is to promote sleep.
+Not long ago, the Swiss academic journal Medicines published a report supporting this idea.
+It claimed that cannabis flower was correlated with “significant improvements in perceived insomnia” and that flower from sativa strains was “…associated with more negative side effects than flower from [indica] plant subtypes.”

 Medical Indica Effects #2 | Relieves Stress and Anxiety

-This may seem odd given that indica effects are typically more dominant on the body than they are the mind, but it has long been held that high-CBD cannabis is preferable over high-THC cannabis when it comes to anxiety relief.
-And of course, as we discussed earlier, CBD is more prevalent in indica weed than it is in sativa.
+High-CBD cannabis is preferable over high-THC cannabis when it comes to anxiety relief.
+And, of course, as we discussed earlier, CBD is more prevalent in indica cannabis than it is in sativa.

-In fact, a recent 2013 study has verified as much, claiming that CBD “…reduces the effects of THC on several behavioral functions,” and that it is known to “…reduce anxiety and improve the sensation of well being [that is induced] by a high THC dose.”
+A recent 2013 study has verified as much, claiming that CBD “…reduces the effects of THC on several behavioral functions” and that it is known to “…reduce anxiety and improve the sensation of well-being [that is induced] by a high THC dose.”

 Medical Indica Effects #3 | Relaxes Muscles

-Out of the top-12 strains that Leafly reviewers have identified as being the best muscle relaxers, only one of them (Amnesia) was a sativa strain.
+Out of the top-12 strains that cannabis reviewers identified as the best muscle relaxers, only one of them (Amnesia) was a sativa strain.
 The other 11 were either pure indica breeds or indica-dominant hybrids.

 Some of the strains that provide the best medical indica effects for spasticity are Northern Lights, Romulan, Nine-Pound Hammer, Platinum Kush, Critical Kush, and Vanilla Kush – all of which are born-and-bred indicas.

 Again, this is likely due to the presence of full-spectrum CBD in indica-dominant weed varieties.
-Things like pure CBD oils and CBD-infused lotions have been known to work wonders in recent years at minimizing inflammation, and given the dominant genetic profile of landrace indica strains, it makes perfect sense why.
+Things like pure CBD oils and CBD-infused lotions have been known to work wonders in recent years at minimizing inflammation.
+Given the dominant genetic profile of landrace indica strains, it makes perfect sense why.

 A Brief Summary on the Top Medical Uses for Indica Strains

-All in all, it is pretty clear that there is a pattern here when discussing some of the top medical uses for indica marijuana strains.
-Research investigations have pointed out that indica plants tend to have more CBD than sativa, and we see that the majority of indica effects are consistent with the perceived effects of CBD.
-Namely, we see that indica strains are commonly used for:
+There is a clear pattern here when discussing some of the top medical uses for indica marijuana strains.
+Research investigations have pointed out that indica plants tend to have more CBD than sativa.
+We see that most indica effects are consistent with the perceived effects of CBD.
+Namely, we see that people commonly use indica strains for: